Story #32558: As core developer, the new Logging API needs to be integrated in all core compontents

 What do you think?

-#3 Updated by Ernesto Baschny about 9 years ago
+#3 Updated by Ernesto Baschny over 9 years ago

 Yes, appending to an existing file is "blazing fast".
 Requires only two FS operations.